eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.1881
+- Fix panther salve toggle - it wasn't generic after all.

 ## 3.188
 - Shopping Assistant tells you when you select an item which you already bought
 - Unflipped some important lines in MHP Goat